jeffreyjsung/jeffreyjsung.github.io/content/blog/hog.md

 - Feral Hogs.
 If the number of dice you roll is exactly 2 away (absolute difference) from the number of dice you rolled on the previous turn, you get 3 extra points for the turn.
 Treat the turn before the first turn as rolling 0 dice.

 ### Summary
 My first ever project!
 Demonstrates use of control statements together with higher-order functions.

+Here is what I implemented:
+- simulate a dice roll for each turn
+- keeping track of each players' score
+- constraints/multipliers according to game rules
+- commentary functions that print out remarks about the game after each turn, such as:
+`22 points!
+That's the biggest gain yet for Player 1.`
+- different strategies for playing the game to optimize chances of winning